Far-right politics in Croatia: Popular culture

+In the world of popular culture, Croatian singer Marko Perković (known as Thompson) is a symbol of Croatian nationalism and far-right politics.
 It has been widely alleged that he achieved such large attendances with the support of right-wing political organizations who helped rally people to the concerts.
-He has been banned from performing in Netherlands and other states that do not allow display of Nazi symbols and celebration of the Holocaust, although his group (Thompson) performed at SS Cyril and Methodius Roman Catholic church in Manhattan in November 2007, despite well-reported controversy and criticism from the Simon Wiesenthal Center.

 Thompson himself has denied he has anything to do with Nazism numerous times, and called the campaign against him cheap propaganda, saying he was merely a proud Croatian.